Check Out These Trick or Treating Safety Tips Before You Head Out This Halloween

 It is a great idea to bring your phone along in case of emergency.
 If there is an accident, you can call the police or an ambulance and if you and your child get separated, you can call each other.

-However, the dangers can easily outweigh the benefits.
+However, the dangers of distracted walking can easily outweigh the benefits.
 Resist the urge to look at your screen while walking and also prevent your child from doing the same.

 The bright screen of a cell phone can cause you to have difficulty seeing in the dark and if you are looking at your phone, you are not looking at your surroundings.